 - selling a gun to a minor;

 - trespassing on posted land with guns;

 - possession of an air rifle by a minor(unless in the presence of an adult) without a special permit; and

 - possession on any school grounds without prior written permission.

-the Division of Fisheries and Wildlife at (508) 792-7270.
+For information on hunting with guns, contact the Division of Fisheries and Wildlife at (508) 792-7270.

 *This page is made possible by the membership of GOAL and their generous donations.
 If you found this page helpful please Join - Support - Donate to GOAL.